European-Unified-ID/EUID-docs/docs/intro.md

 # European Unified ID Overview

-The European Unified ID (EUID) is a framework that enables deterministic identity for advertising opportunities on the open internet for many [participants](#participants) across the advertising ecosystem.
+European Unified ID (EUID) is a framework that enables deterministic identity for advertising opportunities on the open internet for many [participants](#participants) across the advertising ecosystem.
 The EUID framework enables publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
 Built on the [UID2 framework](https://unifiedid.com/docs/intro), EUID offers privacy controls designed to help participants meet market requirements in many European countries and some other regions such as the UK.

 :::note
 The term "EUID" can refer to either the framework or an actual identifier.
 Unless otherwise indicated, this page provides an overview of the EUID framework.